neijrr/nextcloud_passwords_handbook_ru/Administrators/Notifications/Platform-Support-Notification.md

 **YES**

 Unlike stated here before, Nextcloud 20 and lower do not check the version requirements before offering an update.
+Installing an incompatible update will likely crash your Nextcloud and leave it in maintenance mode.

 ~~**NO**~~